Cody-Learner/arch-inst/README.md

  * named pipes (fifo's) and redirection <br>
  * 'logsave' program using 'more' as the log reader <br>
  * asciinema terminal recorder and player <br>

-The script will initially set up logging via an alias in the arch iso.
-This will take just a few seconds, then a message appears. <br>
-Follow the instructions from there which are: <br>
-Exit the terminal or source .zshrc. <br>
-Call the script using 'inst', rather than './inst' the second time.
 <br>
 <br>
 Screenshot inst.log: https://cody-learner.github.io/logsave.html